Single Enforcement Body and Enforcement Powers

 Employment Tribunal

 Currently, the time limits for filing most Employment Tribunal claims are three months, save for some claims such as equal pay, which have a six-month period to bring a claim.
-A Government amendment to the Employment Rights Bill, agreed at Committee Stage, will amend the time limit for all types of employment tribunal claims in Great Britain from three to six months – which is not an insignificant change for employers (and employees) alike.
+The ERA 2025, amends the time limit for all types of employment tribunal claims in Great Britain from three to six months – which is not an insignificant change for employers (and employees) alike.
 Whether or not this will lead to an increase in the number of claims being brought as employees who were previously timed-out will have longer to bring a claim, or a decrease as it gives employers and employees longer to settle any issues, waits to be seen.

 In addition, there is now a new power for the Fair Work Agency to step into the shoes of a worker and bring proceedings on the worker’s behalf (see the ‘Single Enforcement Body’ subsection above).